 An advantage to medical credit cards is that many offers deferred interest payment, meaning you’ll be given a time period (12 months, for example) in which you will not be charged any interest.
 The catch, however, is that you need to pay off your total balance before the end of the time period in order to avoid paying the interest.
 Should you not complete the contract before the time period expires, you’ll be charged all the interest from the very first charge, which will cause you to pay more in the end.

-Be Instantly Approved With Denefits Guaranteed Patient Payment Plans
+Be Instantly Approved With Denefits Protected Patient Payment Plans

-While the options mentioned are all valid ways of payment your dental procedure, many will still find difficulty being approved for a patient payment plans contract for various reasons.
+While the options mentioned are all valid ways of payment for your dental procedure, many will still find difficulty being approved for a patient payment plan contract for various reasons.

-Denefits is an innovative complete payment solutions system that provides simple payment options for patients regardless of their credit score.
-With Denefits, patients are instantly approved for flexible payment plans, helping you get access to the dental care you need without any hassle.
+Denefits is an innovative protected dental financing system that provides simple payment options for patients regardless of their credit score.
+With Denefits, patients are instantly approved for flexible payment plans, helping you get access to the dental care they need without any hassle.